ohler55/oj/README.md

 ## <a name="release">Release Notes</a>

-### Release 1.1.1
+### Release 1.2.0

- - The encoding option can now be an Encoding Object or a String.

- - Fixed Rubinius errors.
+ - Removed the encoding option and fixed a misunderstanding of the string encoding.
+Unicode code points are now used instead of byte codes.
+This is not compatible with previous releases but is compliant with RFC4627.

 ## <a name="description">Description</a>